-Friday’s ‘Bold And The Beautiful’ Spoilers: Shauna Gunpoints Zoe While Flo Knocked Out
+Friday’s ‘Bold And The Beautiful’ Spoilers: Shauna Points Gun At Zoe While Flo Is Knocked Out

 Brooke Logan Forrester (Katherine Kelly Lang) will proudly share the news that she has a new niece, per The Inquisitr.
 Zoe will be stunned when she learns that Flo is actually a Logan.
 In fact, The Bold and the Beautiful spoilers indicate that she will be visibly upset when Brooke informs her of her new family member.

 At Flo’s place, Zoe will blast the blonde.
 She may demand that Flo leave town like she’s been asking her to do for months.
-On the other hand, she may simply want to know what Flo plans to do now that she knows that she and Hope are cousins.
+On the other hand, she may simply want to know what Flo plans to do, now that she knows that she and Hope are cousins.
 However, The Bold and the Beautiful spoilers tease that Flo will let Zoe know that she is going to tell Hope the truth.

 Recently, Shauna told Flo not to come clean and it seemed as if she was going to remain quiet, but she has had a change of heart.
 She has been struggling with her conscience for quite some time and wants to tell Hope that her baby is alive.